 Modifying Ungradable Adjectives

-Just like gradable adjectives, we have some non-grading adverbs that we can use with ungradable adjectives in order to add an extra impact to them.
+There are some non-grading adverbs that we can use with ungradable adjectives to add extra meaning to them.
 Take a look at the list below:

 Make sure you study the following examples carefully:

-Normally, Ungradable adjectives cannot be made weaker or stronger.
-Therefore, study the following examples carefully:
+Normally, ungradable adjectives cannot be made weaker or stronger.
+Study the following examples carefully:

 This is a